"Therefore I say to you, all things for which you pray and ask, believe that you have received them, and they will be granted you." - Mark 11;24

 This passage speaks to us today concerning the power of worship!
 When we are dry – worship!
 When everything seems hopeless – worship!
 When we need a miracle – worship!
 When we worship, the hand of the Lord comes upon us and we receive what we need!

 The Lord said to begin digging ditches, even though they would see no wind and no rain at all, yet the valley would be filled with enough water for them and their livestock.
 Even when we can't see the promises being fulfilled, God is fulfilling them!
 Yes, begin digging your ditches.
 Even if you don't see anything occurring in the natural, God is faithful to fulfill His Word!

 God told them: "This is an easy thing for the Lord!"
 Yes, it's easy for God to move your mountain.
 It's easy for Him to fulfill His promise.
 All we have to do is our part – begin digging!
 Act upon His Word; believe what He says and He will do His part.
 When you worship, you are digging ditches.
-Whenever you pray and/or intercede, you are digging ditches!
+Whenever you pray with expectation and/or intercede, you are digging ditches!
 Renewing your mind to the truths of God's Word is digging ditches.
 Believing His Word and applying faith to promises is another example of digging ditches!
 He is promising you today, just as He did to the three kings, that He will empower you to defeat your enemies.

 THE LAND FLOWED WITH WATER

 Scripture states that the next morning (after they dug those ditches!) the land was flowing with water from Edom.
 What would have happened if they hadn't dug those ditches?

 Most likely, there would be no water; why take a chance to not dig?
 Why don't we believe God when He gives us a promise, even though the odds are stacked up against anything miraculous?